Advice > Software engineering

 Just before you start your interview, work through a coding question on your own.
 If you’re interviewing virtually, set up your equipment early, then reserve 30-45 minutes to practice a new question.
 If you’re interviewing onsite, try to set aside some time before you leave.

-Similar to an athlete’s warm up before a big game, this will help you get into the right mindset for the problem, remember your framework, and disperse some pre-interview jitters.
+Similar to an athlete’s warm-up before a big game, this will help you get into the right mindset for the problem, remember your framework, and disperse some pre-interview jitters.
 If you’re interviewing virtually, make sure that your internet connection is strong and that you have a backup hotspot if necessary.

-We hope you find these 9 tips useful as your prepare for your interview.
+We hope you find these 9 tips useful as you prepare for your interview.
 For a 7-step plan that you can use to plot your entire preparation process, as well as links to a selection of the best prep resources, check out our coding interview prep guide.

 2. Coding interview tips